2021 AAPM&R Annual Assembly

 Who is my target audience?

-At the AAPM&R Annual Assembly, you will be instructing general physiatrists, physical therapists and residents.
+At the AAPM&R Annual Assembly, you will be instructing physiatrists, advanced practice providers, physical therapists and residents.

-How many health care professionals attend the AAPM&R Annual Assembly?
+How many health care professionals participate in the AAPM&R Annual Assembly?

 Attendance varies depending on the Assembly timing and location.
-The AAPM&R anticipates between 2300-2800 healthcare professionals at the 2019 Annual Assembly.
+The AAPM&R anticipates between 2,500-3,500 healthcare professionals to participate in the 2021 Annual Assembly.

 Will my session be evaluated?